knewplay/book-programming-essential/toolset/tools.md

 For simple projects, you'll usually stage all your changes at once.
 However, for more advanced projects, you might want to be more selective about which changes you stage together, as it is an intermediary step between making changes to your project and taking a snapshot of those changes.
 While it might seem like an extra step at first, it becomes a powerful tool for keeping your project organized as it grows in complexity.

+> There may be certain files that you don't want to be tracked and added to your repository.
+For example, you might want to exclude log files, which are automatically generated records of events in a software application.
+They can be large and change frequently, so it's typically not helpful to track them in your Git repository.

 ### Committing Changes
 When we talk about "taking a snapshot" of your project, we're actually referring to a process   known as "committing" in Git.
 Once you've staged your changes, you're ready to commit them.
 In other words, it's time to save a snapshot of your current progress.

 Think of committing in Git as creating a checkpoint in a video game.
 It's a saved state that you can always return to later if needed.

 But there's more to committing than just saving your progress.
-Each commit includes a message; a brief note that describes what changes were made and why.
+Each commit includes a message from the author; a brief note that describes what changes were made and why.
 These messages, create a narrative of your project's progress.
 They help collaborators (and your future self) understand the reasoning behind each change.

 As you work on your code, you'll find yourself staging and committing changes regularly.
 This process results in a series of snapshots, each representing a specific stage of your project.
 If we were to visualize these snapshots, they would form a timeline where each snapshot links back to the one before it.
 This timeline preserves the chronological order of your changes and helps you see the project's entire history at a glance.

+So if you realize that you made a mistake in your code, and you want to backtrack to a previous commit, how do you do it?

+Well, every commit you make is assigned a unique SHA-1 identifier, a 40-character fingerprint derived from your changes and associated metadata.
+This ensures each commit is distinct and allows for precise tracking.
+If needed, you can revert to an earlier project version using its SHA-1, safeguarding against unintentional errors or changes.

+And how do you know at which point you are at in this series of snapshots?
+That is thanks to the HEAD pointer.

+The HEAD is a pointer that tells you where you are in the repository.
+It usually points to the latest commit in the branch you're currently working on.
+If you switch branches (which we will see later) or retract a previous commit, the HEAD will move accordingly, as shown in the illustration below.

+[Illustration of snapshots with HEAD pointer.]

+### Bringing It All Together
+At this point, we've explored various components and stages of Git.
+Let's take a moment to see how everything comes together to form a streamlined workflow for developers.
+Specifically, let's focus on the interaction between the working directory, staging area, local repository, and remote repository.

+1. Working Directory: This is where you'll be doing most of your work.
+It's the place where you write, edit, and delete your project files.
+When you have made some changes to your files that you're satisfied with, you move on to the next step, staging your changes.

+2. Staging Area: Before committing changes to the local repository, you need to decide which changes you want to include in that snapshot.
+This step is called staging.
+The staging area is a sort of buffer that holds the changes you want to commit.
+You select and organize the changes here, making sure you have a set of related changes ready to be committed.

+3. Committing to the Local Repository: Once you have staged your changes, you commit them to your local repository.
+This step involves saving a snapshot of your project at its current state to the repository.
+Remember, each commit captures a moment in your project's history.
+When you commit, you provide a message that briefly describes the changes you've made and why.
+This message becomes part of your project's history, helping you and your collaborators understand why each change was made.

 ### Branching
 Branching is one of the powerful features of Git.
 Imagine you're working on the "RoboticsProject" folder with your team, and you want to try a new feature for the projectile launch mechanism.
 Instead of making changes directly to the main project, you create a "branch" - a parallel version of your project where you can experiment without affecting the original code.
 In Git, the main branch is often called the "main" or "master" branch, and it's the version of your project that's considered stable and ready for production.